mytourist/api-documentation/index.md

 REST also implies a nice and clean structure for URLs or endpoints.
 This means you can reach any part of the MyTourist API on https://app.mytourist.com/api/v1 adding the name of the resource you want to interact with.

+Default the throttle limit is 25 requests each 60 seconds.
+We can individually increase this amount but only on good substantiation.
+All endpoints will return their data in `JSON` format.

 ## Get an API key
 The first thing you need is a API key.
 Each location/company profile has a API key printed inside the API page found in preferences.
 Of course it’s very important to keep your API key secure.
 Do not ever share them.